srslafazan/tic-tac-toe/README.md

 ### Setup

-> Note: use Python 3
+> All of these libraries and applications require Python 3

 Set up a virtualenv: